Every night he sneaks into my room

 His pale brown eyes shifted towards his nephew on the right, who poked his gourmet dish with his fork, seemingly uninterested in the lavish meal.

 "But I understand that it can be difficult to adjust to American cuisine.
-I can have my chef prepare more Japanese dishes for him," the same man in a black suit added and gestured to the server to fill his glass up.
+I can have my chef prepare more Japanese dishes for him," Toshiro, while tidying up his black suit, added and gestured to the server to fill his glass up.

 "Jiro, you should appreciate what your uncle does for you," his mother scolded.

-Her son squeezed his fork more tightly and pinched his lips together, refusing to be thankful to anyone.
+Her son squeezed his fork tighter and pinched his lips together, refusing to be thankful to anyone.

 (A while later)

-Every piece of Toshiro's mansion was a tribute to the family's success and extravagance - the walls were decorated with expensive paintings and sculptures, the floors were covered with luxurious carpets, and the furniture was made with only the finest materials.
-The large, ornate windows offered an impressive view of the spacious estate and beautifully manicured grounds, but that evening, not much could be seen.
+Every piece of Toshiro's mansion was a tribute to the family's success and extravagance - the walls were decorated with expensive paintings and sculptures, the floors were covered with luxurious and soft carpets, and the furniture was made with only the finest materials.
+The large, ornate windows offered an impressive view of the spacious estate and beautifully manicured grounds, but that evening, a storm raged outside, making it difficult to enjoy the scenery.

 "What is the matter with you?
 Why are you acting this way?"
 Jiro's mother asked as she noticed her son's unreadable expression.

 They were seated in comfortable armchairs near the fireplace, facing one another.
-The boy's lips twisted and tears trickled down his face as painful emotions overwhelmed him.
+The boy's lips twisted and tears trickled down his face as sudden emotions took hold of him.

-His mother stared at him in surprise, clearly not expecting such a dramatic reaction.
+His mother glanced at him, clearly not expecting such a strong reaction.

 "Forced not to tell what?" the mother asked, her tone becoming agitated.

-The boy looked at her nervously.
-His shoulders slumped as he finally gave up trying to keep the secret that had crushed him.
+Jiro looked at her nervously.
+His shoulders slumped as he finally gave up trying to keep the secret he had carried for so long.

 "Almost every night... he sneaks into my room... and he..."
 Jiro whispered, but his sobs obscured the rest of his sentence.
-The pain and fear of speaking out was almost too much to bear, threatening to break him down completely.
+His voice broke, and he struggled to find the words, when the flashbacks of it all were too painful to articulate.

 The woman's face became pale as she lowered the cup to the granite table, shaking slightly as she listened to her son's confession.

-"And he does something to me... something I don't want him to do..."
+"And h-he does something to me... s-something I don't want him to do.. a-and - "

-The boy's mother harshly slapped him when he opened his mouth to continue.
+When the boy opened his mouth to continue, his mother harshly slapped him.
 His head snapped to the side as her palm landed on his cheek, leaving a faint pink mark behind.

-"That is enough Jiro," she said firmly, her voice full of disappointment as she looked into her son's wide and watery eyes.
+"That is enough, Jiro," she said firmly, her voice full of disappointment as she stared into her son's wide and watery eyes.

 "We have forgiven you for what you did, but that does not mean you can keep gaining attention with these stupid tricks."

-Jiro gazed at her mother in disbelief as tears streamed down his cheeks.
-A sudden feeling of defeat hit him as he realized the person who was supposed to protect him wouldn't believe him.
+Jiro gazed at her mother in complete disbelief.
+A stinging feeling of defeat hit him as he realized the person who was supposed to protect him wouldn't believe him.

-"Wait until your father and uncle hear about this," the woman warned as she stood up from the velvet chair and marched to her brother-in-law's office.
+"Wait until your father and uncle hear about this," the woman said with a sigh as she stood up from the velvet chair and made her way to her brother-in-law's office.

 Jiro stared at the fireplace, watching the orange and yellow flames flicker and dance.
-His stomach churned painfully, his emotions burning just as hot as the logs in the fire.
+His stomach ached with pain as his emotions burned like those logs on the fire.

-Only one thought left in his mind - he was in danger and no one would help him now.
-His instincts told him to run, to leave quickly before his uncle found out he had broken their agreement and revealed their secret.
+Only one thought remained in his head - he was in danger and no one would help him now.
+His instincts told him to run, to leave quickly before his uncle found out he had broken their agreement.